 The show provides examples of the following tropes:

 - Abusive Parents: Implied.
-Says having a psychotic Santa laughing in your face is better than having his drunk father try to choke her while she's sleeping.
+Kiara says having a psychotic Santa laughing in your face is better than having her drunk father try to choke her while she's sleeping.
 It's later mentioned in Season 2's ending that her father abused her, and in a blind rage, killed both her parents.

-- Accentuate the Negative Reviews music videos and points out the flaws in all of them, whether or not they are worth repeat viewings.
+- Accentuate the Negative: She reviews music videos and points out the flaws in all of them, and whether or not they are worth repeat viewings.

-- Alternative Character Interpretation: Loves to do this.
+- Alternative Character Interpretation: Many, many In-Universe examples:

-- Believes Soulja Boy made Yaaah! because of a result of Tourettes Syndrome.
+- Believes Soulja Boy made "Yaaah!" as a result of Tourettes Syndrome.